OpenDSA/OpenDSA/RST/en/Design/IntroProcess.rst

    A task describes a unit of work assigned to a Role that provides a meaningful result.

-.. sidebar:: RUP disciplines and iterations

 .. odsafig:: Images/BackRUPIterations.png

+   RUP disciplines and iterations

+The RUP defines a project as a series of *iterations*.
+An iteration is a period of time in which project tasks are performed.
 Within each iteration, the tasks are categorized into nine disciplines:

-- Six "engineering disciplines"
+- Six "engineering" disciplines

    - Business modelling
    - Requirements